World’s first flying racing car makes historic flight

 These races will see elite pilots drawn from aviation, motorsport and eSports backgrounds to remotely pilot the world’s only racing electric vertical take-off and landing (eVTOL) craft.
 These pilots will remotely control their Speeders in races across electronically governed, Augmented Reality enabled sky-tracks.
 Audiences will watch via digital streams that show the full dynamic potential of vehicles that have greater thrust-to-weight ratio than a F15 fighter jet.

 "We are proud to make history by introducing the world’s first racing series for flying electric cars."Matt Pearson Airspeeder and Alauda, Founder

-These races will rapidly hasten the arrival of eVTOL advanced air mobility craft.
-This technology, predicted by Morgan Stanley to be worth $1 trillion by 2040 is already finding potent applications in air logistics and remote medical care and has the potential to liberate cities from congestion though clean-air passenger applications like air taxis.
+These races will greatly expedite the advent of advanced air mobility craft utilizing eVTOL technology.
+Predicted by Morgan Stanley to be worth $1 trillion by 2040, this technology is already demonstrating its formidable potential in air logistics and remote medical care, while also offering the prospect of alleviating urban congestion through clean-air passenger applications like air taxis.

 “EXA delivers on the promise of a future first shown in science fiction.
 We are proud to introduce a sport that redefines what humans and machines can achieve together."Matt Pearson Airspeeder and Alauda, Founder